 Remember thoughts and what we tell ourselves lead to how we feel and therefore, what we action.
 Be conscious of what you are thinking and the story you are creating.
 Talk to yourself as a friend would.

 In the workplace, there are those that lean towards working in a sole environment and most probably will usually adapt more easily to working remotely than someone who is motivated by people around them.
 Many people struggle to stay motivated working alone, even with access to online collaborative tools and new ways of working.

 Ensure you tap into each person and amplify technology as a conduit to collaboration and don’t assume that everyone has adjusted to working remotely in the same way.

 Set new expectations

-A change in working conditions can lead unclear expectations, boundaries and ways of working.
+A change in working conditions can lead to unclear expectations, boundaries and ways of working.
 For an employee having no direction or leadership is like driving somewhere using google maps without inputting a destination.
-There is nowhere to aim for or reach which can stifle action, motivation and overall moral.
+There is nowhere to aim for or reach, which can stifle action, motivation and overall morale.

-Unclear purpose, objectives and expectations of the business, team and roles is widespread especially when new norms aren’t in place and accepted.
+Unclear purpose, objectives and expectations of the business, team and roles are widespread, especially when new norms aren’t in place and accepted.

 Set up your environment